Mashable

 Mashable is a news website, digital media platform and entertainment company founded by Pete Cashmore in 2005.

 History

-Mashable was founded by Pete Cashmore while living in Aberdeen, Scotland, in July 2004.
+Mashable was founded by 19-year-old Pete Cashmore while living in Aberdeen, Scotland, in July 2004.
 Early iterations of the site were a simple WordPress blog, with Cashmore as sole author.
+In 2007, Adam Ostrow was hired as the site's first editor-in-chief.
 Fame came relatively quickly, with Time magazine noting Mashable as one of the 25 best blogs of 2009.
-As of November 2015, it had over 6,000,000 Twitter followers and over 3,200,000 fans on Facebook.
-In June 2016, it acquired YouTube channel CineFix from Whalerock Industries.
+By 2011, the website boasted 15 million unique monthly visitors and four million followers across its social media accounts.